 7. Reducing the likelihood of one type of error increases the probability that the other one will occur.
 Preventing a Type I error requires increasing the amount of evidence needed to reject the null, which raises the chances that a false null will not be rejected as it should be (Type II error).
 Preventing a Type II error requires a reduction in the amount of evidence needed to reject the null, thus increasing the probability that a true null will be wrongly rejected (Type I error).

-8. The word “bivariate” means involving two variables.
+8. The word bivariate means involving two variables.
 Usually, though not always, one variable (the independent variable) is hypothesized to effect the other (the dependent variable).

 9.

-Step 1: State the null and alternative hypotheses.
+Step 1.
+State the null (N0) and alternative (N1) hypotheses.
 These are the competing predictions about whether or not there is a true difference between population values.

-Step 2: Identify the distribution and calculated the degrees of freedom.
+Step 2.
+Identify the distribution, and calculate the degrees of freedom.
 Each type of statistical test utilizes a particular sampling distribution, so the correct one (and correct table) must be identified at the outset.
 With the exception of the z distribution, sampling distributions are families of curves and the degrees of freedom determine the shape of the curve that will be used.

-Step 3: Identify the critical value of the test statistic and state the decision rule.
+Step 3.
+Identify the critical value of the test statistic, and state the decision rule.
 The critical value is located by using the table associated with the selected distribution.
 The decision rule states what the obtained value (calculated in Step 4) must be in order for the null to be rejected.

-Step 4: Calculate the obtained value of the test statistic.
+Step 4.
+Calculate the obtained value of the test statistic.
 This is the mathematical part of the test.
 Sample means, proportions, standard deviations, and sizes are entered into formulas, which are then solved to produce the obtained value.

-Step 5: Make a decision about the null and state the substantive conclusion.
+Step 5.
+Make a decision about the null, and state the substantive conclusion.
 In this final step, the obtained value is evaluated according to the decision rule (Step 3).
 If the criteria are met, the null is rejected; if they are not, it is retained.
 The substantive conclusion is the interpretation of the statistical outcome in the context of the specific variables and samples being analyzed.

-10a.
+10.

+a.
 Sampling error.
 Events with high probabilities are not unusual.
 They are fairly likely to occur, simply by chance.

-10b.
+b.
 Retain.

-11a.
+11.

+a.
 True effect.
 Events with low probabilities are atypical.
 They are unlikely to occur by chance alone.

-11b.
+b.
 Reject.